ReMoSPLAT: Reactive Mobile Manipulation Control on a Gaussian Splat: Methodology

 \section{Methodology}

-Our method, ReMoSplat, focuses on controlling a mobile manipulator to a desired target end effector pose using a kinematics approach (\cref{sec:system}).
-We assume that the environment has already been mapped and, therefore, represented using Gaussian Splatting (3D or 2D).
-To focus on obtaining collision-free motions, we require a function of the robot's distance from the underlying surface.
-To simplify the robot's geometry, it is represented as a set of spheres (\cref{sec:geometry}).
+Our method, ReMoSplat, focuses on controlling a mobile manipulator to a desired target end effector pose using a purely kinematic reactive approach (\cref{sec:system}).
+At each control step, the controller uses the robot’s current configuration together with a Gaussian Splat (GS) representation that reflects the current estimate of the scene geometry.
+To obtain collision-free motions, we require a function of the robot's distance from the underlying surface, in which we simplify the robot's geometry by representing it as a set of spheres (\cref{sec:geometry}). \cref{sec:distance} explores two approaches to obtain distances to the closest surface in a GS representation: (i) a sphere-to-ellipsoid computation and (ii) a rasterisation-based method using \textit{virtual cameras} (see also \cref{fig:DiagramDistance}).
+Finally, we show how to employ this information within a QP-based reactive manipulation controller, both as inequality constraints (\cref{sec:collision_constrains}) and an active avoidance collision cost (\cref{sec:active_collision}).